Spike-Pentesting/App-witchcraft/README.md

                                   ebuild_missing => remove atoms that doesn't contain ebuilds at all digest  => digest each ebuild found
                                   metagen => metagen -vm each atom that doesn't have it

+      --> Starts a Githook server to align the machine when receive a push event from github/gitlab..
+      * g|githook

       --> Install dependencies of a packages (if available) using equo
       *   d|depinstall   [package]